 So, GitLab vs GitHub – who shines in the individual strength department?

 Well, similar to the previous comparison point, there is no clear winner here.
-You can refer the following table to make an informed decision.
+You can refer to the following table to make an informed decision.

 Choose GitLab if | Choose GitHub if |